 Scott A. Meller has served as our President, Contract Research Group, since September 2005.
 From May 2004 to September 2005, Mr. Meller served as our Chief Operating Officer.
 From October 2002 to May 2004, Mr. Meller served as our Vice President of Research and Development and previously served as Director of Engineering from September 2000 to October 2002.
-Mr. Meller joined Luna Innovations in 1996 and was a major contributor to early research that led to spin-offs and new products, including Luna Technologies, Inc. Mr. Meller holds a B.S. in Electrical Engineering from Clemson University, a M.S. in Electrical Engineering from Virginia Tech, and is a licensed Professional Engineer.
+Mr. Meller joined Luna Innovations in 1996 and was a major contributor to early research that led to spin-offs and new products, including Luna Technologies, Inc. Mr. Meller holds a B.S. in Electrical Engineering from Virginia Tech, and is a licensed Professional Engineer.
 He also holds three patents in optical fiber sensors and devices.